jzuhone/pyxsim/doc/source/source_models.rst

 ====================================

-pyXSIM comes with three pre-defined ``SourceModel`` types for generating photons.
+pyXSIM comes with three pre-defined ``SourceModel`` types for generating photon energies.
 Though these should cover the vast majority of use cases, there is also the option to design your own source model.

 Thermal Sources